twitset/goastap/README.md

 ### Examples

-Take a lock at goastap_test.go for an example of how to use the package.
+Take a look at goastap_test.go for an example of how to use the package.

 ## Backup and Restore Behavior